 For shoes, if we’re going to be in a rugged terrain, I recommend wearing brown or black leather boots or hiking shoes/boots.
 If we’re going to a beach or a more forgiving terrain, you can wear leather sandals, flats, or go barefoot.
 Avoid flip flops, colored sneakers, and high heels.
 Some shoes I always love are Doc Martens, rugged brown leather boots, classic Converse, and any strappy brown leather flat sandals.

 If you’d like to dress up, you can go as simple as a pair of nice pants and a button-up shirt.
+Or add a suit coat and/or tie for a more polished look.
 Avoid prints, stripes or embroidery and stick to solid colors (or plaid is ok in the fall/winter).
 Make sure the clothes fit well- clothing that’s too loose, wrinkly, or too small will definitely show in the photos.

 If you’d rather be more casual, a pair of fitted jeans and a black or white v-neck look great.
 Sweaters are great for cooler weather.
 Do your best to add layers and accessories for interest.
-Glasses or a watch, or maybe bring a blazer or leather jacket.
-If you’re a hat guy, bring along a fedora, but please leave baseball hats at home!
+Glasses or a watch, suspenders, or maybe bring a blazer, vest or leather jacket.
+If you’re a hat guy, bring along a fedora or newsboy, but please leave baseball hats at home!

 For footwear, rugged leather boots are always a great choice.
-Otherwise, shoes that are a solid color and go with your outfit are what will work.
-Don’t wear sandals or flip flops. :)
+Otherwise, shoes that are a solid color and go with your outfit will work.
+Just don’t wear sandals or flip flops. :)